 The credit risk from accounts receivable is low as the majority of balances are due from government agencies and corporate sponsors with small amounts due from students and various vendors.
 Management has established a provision for receivables and assesses it annually to address any new concerns that may arise.
-Given the nature of the university's accounts receivable balances, management has assessed that, based on current economic outlook and the impact of COVID-19 over the past year, the change to expected credit losses is not considered material.
+Given the nature of the university's accounts receivable balances, management has assessed that, based on the current economic outlook the change to expected credit losses is not considered material.
 Management continues to monitor the situation.